Bootleg Trading Tools

 - WeTransfer: This site allows an upload and it automatically sends a link to the person you specify through an email address.
 The free upload has a max limit of 2GB.

 - FileMail: This page is like WeTransfer where you indicate the email address.
-This site no longer allows large file uploads.
-They have capped it at 5GB.

 - SwissTransfer: Just like Wetransfer & FileMail, SwissTransfer allows for large file uploads.
 You can send up to 50GB AND choose to keep the files up for 30 days!